aleLanda-rq/aleLanda-rq/README.md

 - 💬 Ask me about any of my projects, I am always happy to talk about them and receive feedback.
 - 📫 How to reach me: Message me on linkedin https://www.linkedin.com/in/alejandra-landa-moya-aa2476109/
 - 😄 Pronouns:She/Her/Hers
-- ⚡ Fun fact: I have a background in Sales, realized I did not like people as much as I like coding.

 <!--